webrecorder/browsertrix-crawler/docs/docs/user-guide/behaviors.md

 # Browser Behaviors

-Browsertrix Crawler supports automatically running customized in-browser behaviors.
-The behaviors auto-play videos (when possible), auto-fetch content that is not loaded by default, and also run custom behaviors on certain sites.
+Browsertrix Crawler supports automatically running customized behaviors on each page.
+These include several different kinds of behaviors, including built-in, background and site-specific behaviors as well as ability to add fully user-defined custom behaviors that can be added to trigger custom actions on certain pages.

+## Built-In Behaviors

+ The built-in behaviors include the following background behaviors which run 'in the background' checking for changes:

+ - Autoplay: find and start playing (when possible) and video or audio on the page (and in each iframe).
+ - Autofetch: find and start fetching any URLs that may not be fetched by default, such as other resolutions in `img` tags, `data-*`, lazy-loaded resources, etc...
+ - Autoclick: selector all tags (default: `a` tag, customizable via `--clickSelector`) that may be clickable and attempt to click them, while avoiding navigation away from the page.

+ There is also a built-in 'main' behavior, which runs to completion (or until a timeout is reached):

+ - Autoscroll: Determine if a page might need scrolling, and scroll either up or down, while new elements are being added.
+Continue until timeout or scrolling is no longer possible.

+ ## Site Specific Behaviors

+ Browsertrix also comes with several 'site-specific' behaviors, which run only on specific sites.
+These behaviors will run instead of Autoscroll and will run until completion or timeout.
+Currently, site-specific behaviors include major social media sites.

+ Refer to [Browsertrix Behaviors](https://github.com/webrecorder/browsertrix-behaviors) for latest list of site-specific behaviors.

+ User-defined custom behaviors are also considered site-specific.

+## Enabling Behaviors

-To run behaviors, specify them via a comma-separated list passed to the `--behaviors` option.
-All behaviors are enabled by default, the equivalent of `--behaviors autoscroll,autoplay,autofetch,siteSpecific`.
-To enable only a single behavior, such as autoscroll, use `--behaviors autoscroll`.
+To enable built-in behaviors, specify them via a comma-separated list passed to the `--behaviors` option.
+All behaviors except Autoclick are enabled by default, the equivalent of `--behaviors autoscroll,autoplay,autofetch,siteSpecific`.
+To enable only a single behavior, such as Autoscroll, use `--behaviors autoscroll`.

+To only use Autoclick but not Autoscroll, use `--behaviors autoclick,autoplay,autofetch,siteSpecific`.

+The `--siteSpecific` flag enables all site-specific behaviors to be enabled, but only one behavior can be run per site, each behavior specifies which site it should run on.

+To disable all behaviors, use `--behaviors ""`.

+## Behavior and Page Timeouts

+Browsertrix includes a number of timeouts, include before, during and after running behaviors.
+The timeouts are as follows:

+- `--waitUntil` - how long to wait for page to finish loading, *before* doing anything else.
+- `--postLoadDelay` - how long to wait *before* starting any behaviors, but after page has finished loading.
+A custom behavior can customize override this (see below)
+- `--behaviorTimeout` - maximum time to spend on running behaviors site-specific / Autoscroll behaviors (can be less if behavior finishes early).
+- `--pageExtraDelay` - how long to wait *after* finishing behaviors (or `behaviorTimeout` has reached) before moving on to next page.

-The site-specific behavior (or autoscroll) will start running after the page is finished its initial load (as defined by the `--waitUntil` settings).
-The behavior will then run until finished or until the behavior timeout is exceeded.
-This timeout can be set (in seconds) via the `--behaviorTimeout` flag (90 seconds by default).
-Setting the timeout to 0 will allow the behavior to run until it is finished.
+A site-specific behavior (or Autoscroll) will start the page is loaded (at most after `--waitUnitl` seconds) and exactly after `--postLoadDelay` seconds.

+The behavior will then run until finished or at most until `--behaviorTimeout` is reached (90 seconds by default.)

-See [Browsertrix Behaviors](https://github.com/webrecorder/browsertrix-behaviors) for more info on all of the currently available behaviors.
+## Loading Custom Behaviors

-Browsertrix Crawler includes a `--pageExtraDelay`/`--delay` option, which can be used to have the crawler sleep for a configurable number of seconds after behaviors before moving on to the next page.
+Browsertrix Crawler also supports fully user-defined behaviors, which have all the capabilities of the built-in behaviors.

-To disable behaviors for a crawl, use `--behaviors ""`.

-## Additional Custom Behaviors
+They can use a library of provided functions, and run on one or more pages in the crawl.

+Custom behaviors are specified with the `--customBehaviors` flag, which can be repeated and can accept the following options.

-Custom behaviors can be mounted into the crawler and ran from there, or downloaded from a URL.
+- A path to a single behavior file.
+This can be mounted into the crawler as a volume.

-Each behavior should contain a single class that implements the behavior interface.
-See [the behaviors tutorial](https://github.com/webrecorder/browsertrix-behaviors/blob/main/docs/TUTORIAL.md) for more info on how to write behaviors.

-The first behavior which returns true for `isMatch()` will be run on a given page.

-The repeatable `--customBehaviors` flag can accept:

-- A path to a directory of behavior files
+- A path to a directory of behavior files.
+This can be mounted into the crawler as a volume.
-- A path to a single behavior file
-- A URL for a single behavior file to download
+- A URL for a single behavior file to download.
+This should be a URL that the crawler has access to.
-- A URL for a git repository of the form `git+https://git.example.com/repo.git`, with optional query parameters `branch` (to specify a particular branch to use) and `path` (to specify a relative path to a directory within the git repository where the custom behaviors are located)
+- A URL for a git repository of the form `git+https://git.example.com/repo.git`, with optional query parameters `branch` (to specify a particular branch to use) and `path` (to specify a relative path to a directory within the git repository where the custom behaviors are located).
+This should be a git repo the crawler has access to without additional auth.

 ### Examples